Should You Be Your Own General Contractor?

 Can a dentist extract his own molar?
 Can a surgeon remove her own appendix?
 Can you act as your own general contractor?

 The answer to each of the above questions is: “Yes, certainly.”
 But the second question would be why?

-People say that acting as your own general contractor can save you as much as 25 to 30 percent when building your own home or tackling a major remodel.
+People say that acting as your own general contractor can save you as much as 25 to 30 percent when building your own home or tackling a major kitchen remodel or bathroom remodel.
 And since you’ve seen a few kitchen remodels over the years, built a pretty awesome doghouse and put together that set of Ikea bunkbeds, you may be feeling up to the task.
 How hard can it be?
 Purchase the supplies, set the schedule, hire the subcontractors, buy the crew some donuts — it’ll be great!

 Don’t yank out that molar yet and put your scalpel down; let’s take a minute and look at the big picture.
 What does a general contractor do, besides buy donuts for the crew?
 Tom Silva from This Old House put it this way, “Being a [general contractor] is a piece of cake.
 As long as you don’t mind:

 - Getting up at 5:30 in the morning,

 - Making a bunch of phone calls to subcontractors and material suppliers,